aguilarcarboni/kaggle-insurance-exploration/README.md

 ### Results
  - Achieved a final result of 86.116% accuracy
  - Placed #1262/2236
- - Scored 89% on project presentation
+ - Scored 89% in the project.